-To learn more about asking for an exception, see Chapter 9.
+To learn more about asking for an exception, refer to Chapter 9.

-If you need help asking for an exception, you can contact Member Services or your case manager.
+If you need help asking for an exception, you can contact Member Services or your care coordinator.

 E. Changes in coverage for your drugs

 Most changes in drug coverage happen on January 1, but Molina Dual Options may add or remove drugs on the Drug List during the year.
 We may also change our rules about drugs.
 For example, we could: